ObengKojo23/Northwind-Business-Analysis-Project/README.md

 I used this query to calculate the total sales for each month by joining the `Orders` and `OrderDetails` tables.
 By using `YEAR(OrderDate)` and `MONTH(OrderDate)`, I grouped the data by year and month.
 The `SUM(od.UnitPrice * od.Quantity * (1 - od.Discount))` expression calculates the total sales, factoring in product prices, quantities, and any discounts applied.
 Sorting the result by year and month ensured that the sales trend was displayed chronologically.

 ### 🌟Key Insights:
 - **Sales Growth**: There is a noticeable increase in monthly sales over the years in Northwind.
-Specifically in 1997 and 1998.
+Specifically in `1997` and `1998`.
-- In `1996`, sales started relatively low but saw significant growth in the latter months, with December reaching over `$45,000` in total sales.
+- In `1996`, Northwind's sales started relatively low but saw significant growth in the latter months, with December reaching over `$45,000` in total sales.
-- `1997` showed consistent sales growth, with peak months like `October` and `December`, which generated over  `$67,000` and `$71,000` in monthly sales, respectively.
+- The year `1997` showed consistent sales growth, with peak months like `October` and `December`, which generated over  `$67,000` and `$71,000` in monthly sales, respectively.
-- `1998` continued the trend, with `April` seeing the highest sales value of over `$123,000`.
+- The year `1998` continued this growth trend, with `April` recording the highest sales value of over `$123,000`.
-- **Sales Fluctuations**: Some months, such as `May 1998`, show lower sales compared to others, indicating seasonal fluctuations that could be explored further (maybe impact of holidays or other economic factors).
+- **Sales Fluctuations**: Some months, such as `May 1998`, show lower sales compared to others.
+This indicates seasonal fluctuations that could be explored further (maybe impact of holidays or other economic factors).

 ### 📌Recommendations:
-- **Increase Inventory for Peak Months**: Northwind needs to boost stock levels before high-sales months like `October` and `December` to meet demand and avoid stockouts.
+- **Increase Inventory for Peak Months**: Northwind needs to boost stock levels before high-sales months like `October` and `December` to meet demand and avoid stockouts and customer dissatisfaction.
 - **Seasonal Promotions**: Northwind needs to launch promotions in low-sales months, such as `May`, to boost revenue during slower periods.
-- **Analyze High-Growth Periods**: Northwind needs to study other factors driving high sales in `April` and `December` for strategies to replicate this growth in other months.
+- **Analyze High-Growth Periods**: Northwind needs to study other factors that may be driving higher sales in `April` and `December` for strategies to replicate this growth in other months.

 ### 💥Impact Analysis:
 - **Improved Revenue**: Adequate inventory and targeted promotions can capture higher sales, especially during peak months, maximizing revenue.